tpowa/Archboot/usr/share/archboot/docs/Readme.txt

 The difference to the archiso install media:
 - It provides an additional interactive setup and quickinst script.
 - It contains [core] repository on media.
-- It provides the long time support kernel as boot and installation option.
 - It runs a modified Arch Linux system in initramfs.
 - It is restricted to RAM usage, everything which is not necessary like man or info pages etc. is not provided.